maximuscosmo/rindeal-ebuild-repo/README.md

 ### Prevent collisions between this repository and [Gentoo™] repository

 Many packages here have their _inferior_ counterparts in the [Gentoo™] repository.
-All my ebuild have been coded with the assumption that if there is such an overlap, it's always resolved in favour of my repository.
+All my ebuilds have been coded with the assumption of favouring my repository in case of such an overlap exists.
 Breaking this assumption may lead to all kinds of nasty issues.
 To make sure you're using only packages from my repository, there are several regularly updated `package.mask` files in `profiles/mask-alt-pkgs` directory, which you can link to your `/etc/portage/package.mask` directory and thus mask all [Gentoo™] counterparts of packages from this repository.
-To help automate the setup of these symlinks, I've created a small script called `profiles/mask-alt-pkgs/link.sh`, which you can use like this:
+To help automate the setup of these symlinks, I've created a tiny script called `profiles/mask-alt-pkgs/link.sh`, which you can use like this:

 ```sh
 $ <RINDEAL_REPO_DIR>/profiles/mask-alt-pkgs/link.sh /etc/portage/package.mask/rindeal-mask-alt-pkgs/